Which European countries have COVID-19 border restrictions in place?

 Borders remain open to EU, UK, Switzerland, Norway, Lichtenstein, Andorra, San Marino, Monaco and Holy See citizens.
 This also includes the families of the mentioned nationals.

 However, entry from third countries may also be permitted for business, study and even tourism reasons, providing relevant documentation, listed here.
 In these cases, it is obligatory to present a negative PCR test that is not older than 48-hours upon arrival.
-Travellers who fail to present a test that fulfils these criteria must undergo a 14-day quarantine.
+Travellers who fail to present a test that fulfils these criteria must undergo a 14-day quarantine or pay for a further test at their own expense after seven days to shorten their quarantine period.

 The government has advised all travellers to fill an online form in order to shorten border checks.